🚧This site is under construction β€” some content may be incomplete or change without notice.

 Understanding customer credits and how to manage them

 Credits in SettleWise represent money or value owed to a customer.
-They come from overpayments, cancellations, or manual adjustments, and can be applied to future invoices automatically.
+They come from overpayments, cancellations, transfers between customers, or manual adjustments, and can be applied to future invoices automatically.

 How Credits Are Created

-Both types result in available credit on the customer's account, but they behave differently in QuickBooks.
-Overpayment credits are tied to the original payment; credit memos are standalone documents.
+All three result in available credit on the customer's account, but they behave differently in QuickBooks.
+Overpayment credits are tied to the original payment, credit memos are standalone documents, and transferred credit stays inside SettleWise in v1, so it will not be reflected on either customer's QuickBooks balance.

 Credit Operations